alexnathanson/solar-protocol/protocol/readme.md

 ## Create HTML

-These scripts are run via runner.py
+These scripts are run via run.py

-* the templates directory contains template files for all of the pages
+The templates directory contains template files for all of the pages

-* create_html.py is a static site generator.
-It updates the page templates (saves them in the frontend directly)
+* html.py is a static site generator.
+It updates the page templates (saves them in the frontend directory)
 * viz.py produces the data visualization of the network featured on the home page

 ## Data